First-timers should start on Front Street

 Food and timing

-Choose a restaurant with schnitzel, sausages, pretzels, beer, and a room that feels festive enough to justify the theme.
+Look for schnitzel, sausages, pretzels, beer, and a room festive enough to justify the theme.
 Book ahead on festival and winter weekends.

 Compare Leavenworth restaurants →Do lunch or an early dinner before the village is packed.
 Sausage gardens, pizza, bakeries, and casual patios often beat forcing tired kids into a long sit-down meal.